rinshad06/calculator/README.md

 ## Requirement:
 </br>The description of the expected functionalities are as follows:
-- **Login** - It allows only the pre-registered users to login.
+- **Login** - It allows users to login.
+The users can be stored in the database and the database can be local or in memory.
 It takes two mandatory parameters which are of string type - (i) Username (ii) Password
 - **Calculate total price** - This method (or endpoint) will be protected.
 Until and unless the user has not logged-in, he/she should not be able to access this method (or endpoint).

 It takes following parameters: